Radix-Live/Guides/LedgerSnapshots/README.md

 ## Ledger Snapshots

 ### Introduction
-After the initial Node installation, there is quite a long period (atm around 18-30 hours) when it fetches the ledger state from the network and is not operational.
+After the initial Node installation, there is quite a long period (atm around 36-48 hours) when it fetches the ledger state from the network and is not operational.
 To avoid a long wait, you can restore the state from one of the recent snapshots.
-You can browse the snapshots [here](https://snapshots.radix.live), but it is better to actually download them from different locations (see below).
+You can browse the snapshots [here](https://snapshots.radix.live), but you should not download them via any http links - to download please use the scripts below!

-The snapshot directory for each day contains 3 files:
+The snapshot directory for each day contains 2 files:
-1. `RADIXDB-api.tar.zst` - Ledger state used by the Radix Node software.
+1. `RADIXDB-INDEX.tar.zst` - Ledger state used by the Radix Node software.
-The `api` suffix means that it contains all the necessary data for querying raw transactions (i.e. for nodes running with flag `RADIXDLT_TRANSACTIONS_API_ENABLE=true`), necessary to run the Gateway API.
+The `INDEX` suffix means that it contains all the necessary data for querying raw transactions, necessary to run the Gateway API
-2. `RADIXDB-no-api.tar.zst` - The same ledger state but lacking the raw transactions' data (e.g. for Validators).
+(i.e. designed for nodes running with default config flags).
-3. `radix_ledger.tar.zst` - The dump of the Postgres DB with aggregated ledger data used by the Gateway API.
+2. `RADIXDB-NO-INDEX.tar.zst` - The same ledger state but lacking the raw transactions' data (i.e. for nodes running with flag `RADIXDLT_DB_LOCAL_TRANSACTION_EXECUTION_INDEX_ENABLE=false` and `RADIXDLT_DB_ACCOUNT_CHANGE_INDEX_ENABLE=false`), e.g. for Validators that decided to disable them.

 ### Restoring from a snapshot